 In 2003, changes in Chapter 130 Guidelines and the application process brought us more work to do to be certain that freedoms were not lost.
 At that time, Maine was one of only four approval states left.
 Change was needed.
 However, prayer and hard work by Maine homeschoolers provided benefit and relief to all, regardless of whether one had filed an application to homeschool or joined a NAPS group.
 The situation required homeschooling families to consider their fellow homeschoolers and the future of home education in Maine.
 The entire homeschool community was called upon to make improvements that would preserve, protect and promote freedom for all Maine families who would choose homeschooling both then and in the future.

 In May of 2003, Governor John Baldacci signed into law a complete overhaul of Maine's former homeschool law.
 Since that time, our law has provided great relief to thousands of homeschoolers throughout Maine.

 The past few decades have certainly brought more freedoms to homeschoolers in our state.
 We have had many victories.
+In the time since 2003, homeschoolers have enjoyed relative peace, but constant vigilance has been required.
 Our brief, but eventful Maine homeschooling history clearly shows that maintaining homeschool freedoms takes hard work, diligence, and an active and ever watchful presence in Augusta.
 In addition, for every issue that we have needed to address head on, there are many others that have been resolved through successful negotiations behind the scenes.
 For all of these victories, large and small, we can praise God.

 We must continue to remember our past.
 Freedom is not free.
 Eternal vigilance truly is the price of liberty.